unytics/airbyte_serverless/README.md

 ### Generate sample `config` for `SurveyMonkey`

-To run the command above, you will need to generate a sample config and adapt it to match your connection.
+To run the command above, you will need to provide a `config` for SurveyMonkey connector.
+To do so, the easiest is to generate a `sample_config` and adapt it to match your connection.

 ```python
 from simple_airbyte.sources import AirbyteSource